Skip Navigation

 Analysis

 Amber Albatross is a Red Canary-named activity cluster that we have been tracking since January 2024.
 The activity encompasses download and installation activities that consistently lead to a Pyarmor-obfuscated PyInstaller executable with stealer-like capabilities.
-We have consistently observed Amber Albatross installers as a payload delivered by potentially unwanted programs (PUP), including Bit Guardian’s Bit Driver Updater, PC App Store, and Let’s Compress.
+We have consistently observed Amber Albatross installers as a payload delivered by potentially unwanted programs (PUP), including Bit Guardian software, and PC App Store.
+In 2025, infections from PC App Store installers continued.
+We also saw additional infections from installers masquerading as PDF utilities.

 The Amber Albatross intrusion chain contains multiple stages with anti-analysis techniques that make sandbox analysis difficult, and the final payload is heavily obfuscated.
 We assess that this activity is nefarious due to suspicious reconnaissance activity and its heavy obfuscation.